 I am a Master's level therapist and an LMHC (LH60574053) in the state of Washington.
 I graduated with my degree in Counseling Psychology from The Seattle School of Theology and Psychology.
 Previously, I graduated with honors from Bethel University in St. Paul, MN with degrees in Psychology and Business Marketing.

 During my graduate training, I completed a year-long internship in feminist psychotherapy at Seattle Therapy Alliance.
 I have received post-graduate training and experience in eating disorders and body image issues.
 Additionally, I have explored how people change by working with both children and women in an international context and working with low-income populations in inner-city settings.
-I have worked in a hospital psychiatric setting, seeing patients who have a wide variety of mental health struggles.
+I have worked in a hospital psychiatric setting, seeing patients who have a wide variety of mental health struggles, in higher levels of care for Eating Disorders, both with restriction and over-eating.
 I have spent time involved with educating other therapists in a graduate-level training program.

 I am continually committed to my growth as a therapist and as a person, receiving regular, weekly supervision and participating in regular, weekly consultation groups.
-I have also been trained in CIMBS therapy (http://complexintegrationmbs.com), am a member of the Northwest Alliance for Psychoanalytic Study and the Center for Object Relations.
+I have also been trained in CIMBS therapy (http://complexintegrationmbs.com), am a member of the Northwest Alliance for Psychoanalytic Study, The Center for Object Relations and iaedp (International Association of Eating Disorder Professionals).